SoftUni-Internal/interactive-content/EN/07-Spring-Essentials/01-Thymeleaf.md

   ...
 }
 ```
-When the request is sent, the controller (endpoint) will receive a model, which will have two properties "id" and "name".
+When the request is sent, the controller (endpoint) will **receive a model**, which will have two properties "id" and "name".

 ## Fragments

-Often we want to include in our templates fragments from other templates where common uses for this are footers, headers, and menus.
+Often we want to **include** in our templates fragments from other templates, most ofthen footers, headers, and menus

 Define the fragments available for inclusion, which we can be done by using the `th:fragment` attribute.